Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

-Deep learning (DL) methods currently represent the state of the art in power analysis research.
-Deep learning models---neural networks with multiple hidden layers---enable the ability to capture complex, non-linear interactions between these power trace features.
-Maghrebi et al.~\cite{maghrebi2016breaking} (2016) presented some of the first results of DL methods applied to AES key recovery.
-Similar to \cite{heuser2012intelligent}, the authors target an intermediate value of the AES's first-round S-box produced as a function of the plaintext and the secret key.
-The authors first attack an unprotected FPGA-based AES implementation, showing that key recovery can be achieved with 200 traces using a deep convolutional neural network (CNN).
-Secondly, an unprotected reference software AES implementation aboard a Chipwhisperer is attacked---a development board for side-channel analysis using an AVR ATMega328P MCU.
+Deep learning (DL) methods---neural networks with multiple hidden layers---are also being increasingly used in state-of-the-art attacks, which can capture complex, non-linear interactions between power traces and target cryptographic operations.
+Maghrebi et al.~\cite{maghrebi2016breaking} (2016) presented some of the first results applied to AES key recovery by targeting AES's first-round S-box.
+The first attack focussed on an unprotected FPGA-based AES implementation, showing that key recovery can be achieved with 200 traces using a convolutional neural network (CNN).
+In the second, an unprotected reference software AES implementation was examined on a Chipwhisperer---a development board for side-channel analysis with an AVR ATMega328P MCU.
 Using an autoencoder neural network, the first four AES key bytes could be recovered with 20 traces.
-In the final experiment, the authors develop a masked AES implementation for the Chipwhisperer.
-In the best case, an autoencoder and CNN was able to recover the secret key using 500 and 1000 traces respectively.
+In the final experiment, a masked AES software implementation on the Chipwhisperer was investigated; in the best case, an autoencoder and CNN could recover the secret key using 500 and 1,000 traces respectively.

-In 2018, Picek et al.~\cite{picek2018performance} explored the use of CNNs and traditional machine learning approaches, such as XGBoost and Random Forests.
-The authors attack the Hamming weight power consumption of the first AES key byte in the first S-box operation.
-Protected implementations of AES are also examined, which are collected from a Atmel AVR MCU.
-The authors use the DPAcontestv2 dataset with 50,000 traces.
-Using this, a 91.2\% test accuracy was achieved when using CNNs to classify the correct Hamming weight.
-However, it is noted that simpler methods were also used effectively.
-All evaluated methods---XGBoost, Na\"{i}ve Bayes, Random Forest, and CNNs---were able to recover the secret key in fewer than 10 traces.
-A similar approach has been used by Wang~\cite{wang2019side} (2019), which uses CNNs to perform key recovery against two AVR ATXmega128D4 MCU boards using a 128-bit AES reference software implementation in ECB mode.
-Notably, the average number of required attack traces for full key recovery differs significantly between the boards during experimentation, requiring 160 and 400 traces on average for each evaluation board.
+The application of CNNs was also explored by Picek et al.~\cite{picek2018performance} alongside simpler machine learning methods.
+Similarly, they used the Hamming weight model at first-round AES S-box operations.
+Protected AES implementations were examined using the DPAContestV2~\cite{clavier2014practical} dataset, comprising 50,000 traces from an Atmel AVR MCU.
+A 91.2\% test accuracy was achieved for correct Hamming weight classification using a CNN.
+Simpler methods---XGBoost, Na\"{i}ve Bayes, and Random Forests---were also used effectively, where the key was recovered in under 10 traces.
+Wang~\cite{wang2019side} (2019) conducted similar work using CNNs for key recovery against two AVR ATXmega128D4 MCUs with a 128-bit AES-ECB reference software implementation.
+Interestingly, the average number of required traces differed significantly between the boards (160 and 400 traces per MCU).